llinsenli/transformer_from_scratch/README.md

 - `dataset.py`: Defines a PyTorch dataset for loading and preprocessing the "Helsinki-NLP/opus_books" dataset for English to Italian translation.
 - `config.py`: Stores configuration parameters for the model and training process, making it easy to adjust hyperparameters.
 - `train.py`: Orchestrates the training process, including data loading, model instantiation, and the training loop.
+- `validation.py`: Implement the validation process, including a greedy_decode method to generate the next token.

 ### Configuration (`config.py`)